Web3Auth/web3auth-pnp-examples/other/xmtp-example/README.md

-# Web3Auth XMTP Integration Example
+# Web3Auth XMTP Example

-This example demonstrates how to integrate Web3Auth's Plug and Play Modal SDK with React for XMTP (Extensible Message Transport Protocol) integration.
-It provides a simple, production-ready starting point for adding Web3Auth authentication to your decentralized messaging application.
+This example demonstrates how to integrate Web3Auth into a React application with XMTP for decentralized messaging.

 ## Prerequisites
-- Node.js 14+
+- Node.js 20+
-- npm/yarn
+- npm
 - A Web3Auth Client ID (get one from [Web3Auth Dashboard](https://dashboard.web3auth.io))

 ## Quick Start